sudz123/happy_hacking/src/scripts/README-JS.md

 ## How do I write JavaScript?

-JavaScript is a loosely typed dynamic language by default, and makes it really easy to pick up without getting bogged down in semantics.
+JavaScript is a loosely typed dynamic language by default; which makes it really easy to pick up without getting bogged down in semantics.
 The syntax is very straightfoward for basic use cases.

 Be sure to checkout the [Mozilla Developer Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript#Tutorials) for additional details and resources.